MoeiChaker/Assessment-Tool-for-Telenor/README.md

 ## Background:
 Rural healthcare, particularly in regions with an ageing demographic, faces significant challenges that necessitate innovative strategies to alleviate resource pressures.
 One promising approach is self-health care, where individuals manage routine health checks independently.
 However, the efficacy of such a solution heavily relies on a robust and dependable network infrastructure.

 In light of this need, research led to the development of a tool to assist Telenor in evaluating cell reliability.
 This tool is designed to analyze data focusing on crucial parameters that gauge cell reliability.
-A distinguishing feature is its capability to pinpoint the most reliable cell within a site with multiple cells.
+An imporant feature is its capability to pinpoint the most reliable cell within a site with multiple cells.
 Research indicates that cells showcasing minimal standard deviation in these parameters tend to be more consistent and reliable.

 ## Features:
 * Evaluation of various Key Performance Indicators (KPIs) crucial for cell network performance.